top of page

 A learning assessment is a cognitive assessment and academic assessment administered together.
 A cognitive assessment is a standardised assessment used to evaluate one's intellectual abilities, including but not limited to verbal reasoning, visual-spatial reasoning, fluid reasoning, working memory, and processing speed.
 An academic assessment is a standardised assessment used to evaluate one's academic skills in areas of listening comprehension, oral expression, reading, mathematics, and written expression.
-We offer formal learning assessments for children and adolescents aged 6-18.
+We offer formal learning assessments for individuals aged 6-18.

 What is a learning assessment